 Preen is a natural vegetable garden weed preventer that many gravitate to over toxic substances, such as weed killers made primarily with glyphosate.
-Made with 100 percent corn gluten, Preen describes itself as a “natural pre-emergent herbicide,” meaning that it kills off weeds before they emerge.
+Made with 100 percent corn gluten, the brand Preen describes its products as a “natural pre-emergent herbicide,” meaning that it kills off weeds before they emerge.

 A pre-emergent herbicide prevents weeds from growing entirely.
-Instead of killing weeds that have already grown, they spread a chemical barrier in the ground that prevent weed seeds from spreading and from growing.
+Instead of killing weeds that have already grown, Preen spreads a chemical barrier in the ground that prevent weed seeds from spreading and from growing.

 Is Preen safe for vegetable gardens?

 Preen is specifically designed for vegetable gardens, as it's made from 100 percent corn gluten.
 In addition to being safe for veggie gardens, Preen can also be used on fruit and herb gardens, as well as flower beds, shrubs, and trees.
-It isn't organic, but the brand makes an organic variety, if you'd prefer to maintain an organic vegetable garden.
+Preen's flagship product isn't organic, but the brand makes an organic variety, if you'd prefer to maintain an organic vegetable garden.

 Which vegetables can you use Preen on?